 What is a cracked tooth?

 A cracked tooth is a tooth that has become broken or damaged due to injury or poor care of the tooth.

 Do all teeth crack in the same way?

-No. teeth can rack In several different ways.
+No. Teeth can crack In several different ways depending on the severity:

 Why do teeth crack?

 Many things can cause a tooth to crack such as:

 - Extreme bruxism (tooth grinding), which can put the teeth under massive pressure.

 - Biting on something hard substance such as ice, boiled sweets, fruit stones or meat bones.